 Personalizing Gifts With Quotes

 What we say to people, especially those we love, matters.
 Making loving words permanent in some form can be a great way to help the people in our lives remember how much we care.
-Here are three ideas for personalizing gifts with quotes.
+Here are three ideas for personalizing gifts with meaningful quotes.

 Spelling It Out